Stocks rise solidly, led by technology companies and banks

-Stocks were posting solid gains in morning trading Monday, following the market's steep declines the previous week.
+Stocks were posting solid gains in afternoon trading Monday, following the market's steep declines the previous week.

-Bank and industrial companies, which were hit hard last week, were among the biggest gainers.
-Technology stocks also made solid gains.
+Technology stocks were leading the broad gains.
+Banks and industrial companies, which were hit hard last week, were also among the biggest gainers.

 Stocks fell sharply last week after Federal Reserve officials indicated that they were willing to start raising interest rates in 2022 or 2023, earlier than what the Fed had forecast previously.
 The change of outlook comes as the U.S. economy is recovering from the pandemic, but also being impacted by inflation for the first time in more than a decade.